Frijol/climate-change/GLOSSARY.md

 ## run-of-the-river
 Hydropower which uses natural flow and elevation drop of water rather than a dam

+## saline seep
+Salty water which builds up in an uphill area travels through the soil and comes out downhill and distant.
+[Diamond, 36][Diamond]

 ## sea chimneys
 Giant whirlpools found at the ends of ocean currents.
 They take surface water and drain them down to the bottom of the ocean.
 This is a major component of global ocean circulation.